 How many people are on the committee?

-This varies, but at the moment we have seven.
+This varies, but at the moment we have eight.
 These are people who typically commit to serving for at least three years.
 The current committee can be seen on this page.

 What about the other positions?